-There is strong evidence showing an increased risk of colorectal cancer with increased consumption of red and processed meat.
-According to the AICR, if you eat red meat, you should limit the amount you eat to less than 18 ounces (cooked) of red meat per week and eat little if any processed meat.
+There is strong evidence there is an increased risk of colorectal cancer with a diet high in red and processed meat.
+According to the AICR, if you eat red meat, you should limit the amount you eat to less than 18 ounces (cooked) of red meat per week and eat little - if any - processed meat.
 Examples of red meat include beef (such as steak or burgers), pork, and lamb.
 Bacon, ham, hot dogs, and most deli meats are examples of processed meats.